canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/upgrading-ubuntu-1604/upgrading-ubuntu-tutorial.md

 Best of all, upgrading Ubuntu to the latest release is easy.
 As we'll demonstrate!

-If you are upgrading from a version released prior to Ubuntu 15.10, [please read the upgrade notes for more information](https://help.ubuntu.com/community/UpgradeNotes).
+If you are upgrading from Ubuntu 14.04, [please read the upgrade notes for more information](https://help.ubuntu.com/community/UpgradeNotes).

 For more recent versions, please read the release notes for [Ubuntu 18.04](https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes).

 ## Launch the Software Updater
 Duration: 1:00

-On versions of Ubuntu prior to 17.10, press the **Superkey (Windows key)** to launch the Dash and search for **Update Manager**.
+On versions of Ubuntu prior to 18.04, press the **Superkey (Windows key)** to launch the Dash and search for **Update Manager**.

 ![Software Updater from Dash](https://assets.ubuntu.com/v1/de3da8d8-download-desktop-upgrade-1.jpg)

-For Ubuntu 17.10, click on the **Show Applications** icon in the bottom left of the desktop and search for **Update Manager**.
+For Ubuntu 18.04 or later, click on the **Show Applications** icon in the bottom left of the desktop and search for **Update Manager**.

 ![Software Updater from Gnome](https://assets.ubuntu.com/v1/c1acb197-1710-update-manager.png)